 - 2 large eggs

 - 1 cup bananas, mashed *about 2 medium bananas

-- preheat the oven to 375 degrees. line a jumbo muffin tin with jumbo cupcake liners or use regular muffin tin but see note baking times.
+- Line a jumbo muffin tin with jumbo cupcake liners or use regular muffin tin but see note for baking times.

 - In a medium bowl, whisk the cocoa, flour, baking soda, baking powder, cream of tartar and salt together.
 Set aside.